nigelgilbert/localgraf-demo-design-docs/README.md

 - Designs & markup will change

 ## Demo Implications
-"Recent Events" widget is unaffected (static fetch recent query doesn't rely on resolver).
+"Recent Events" widget is unaffected (static "fetch recent" query doesn't rely on resolver).

 Event Pages will be _probably_ be generated with Resolvers in production (e.g. an Arc Template housing our React components + a Content Source that queries LocalGraf for an Event).  **We won't know how to implement Resolvers until Arc training.**